Justo Arteaga Cuevas

-Justo José Arteaga Cuevas was a Chilean Major General who participated throughout Chile's conflicts during the 19th-century as well as being the Commander-in-Chief of the Chilean Army from April 8 to July 18, 1879.
+Justo José Arteaga Cuevas (1805-1882) was a Chilean Major General who participated throughout Chile's conflicts during the 19th-century as well as being the Commander-in-Chief of the Chilean Army from 8 April to 18 July 1879.

 Early years

 Justo was the son of Domingo Arteaga Rojas, who was later a lieutenant colonel in the Chilean Army, and Ana Josefa de las Cuevas.
 His father, who was a great friend and aide to the liberator Bernardo O'Higgins, made him enter the Army with the rank of cadet when he was just 9 years old.
 However, his military career was suspended by the royalist triumph at the Battle of Rancagua, resulting in the return of the colonial system, thus beginning the Reconquest.

 During the period known as the Patria Vieja, he finished his youth training and in 1819 he was promoted to the rank of second lieutenant of the "Grenadiers of the Honor Guard" Regiment which was in charge of escorting the supreme director.
 In 1820 he was promoted to the rank of second lieutenant and the following year, to first lieutenant.